Flamingo Tongue Snail Facts

 Perhaps most notably, describing the appearance of the Flamingo Tongue Snail is quite complicated.
 That’s due to the fact that its physical appearance varies significantly between when it is still alive, and immediately after its passing.
 That’s due to a unique characteristic.

 Firstly, it itself remains a physically small specimen.
 In fact, the maximum measured body length only equals 1.7 in (4.3 cm).
 But an average length for the body is much smaller.
-Further, shape of the remarkable shell itself typically develops as elongated in structure.
+The shape of the remarkable shell itself also typically develops as elongated in structure.

 Secondly, while still living, the species generally displays a brilliant orange and yellow.
 It also often displays random black markings.
 Furthermore, these colors actually come from live tissue covering the shell itself.
 In this respect, the Flamingo Tongue Snail truly stands apart.